-Particulars As at 31 March 2021 As a 31 Marc Non- current Current Non- current Current Investments in equity instruments valued at FVTPL 1,000,000 Equity shares in Brand Trading (India) Pvt Ltd - face value of Rs.
-10 each, unquoted - 184.13 - 173.04 Aggregate value of unquoted investments - 184.13 173.04
+Particulars - As 31 Marc As at 31 March 2021 Non- current Current Non- current Current Investments in equity instruments valued at FVTPL 1,000,000 Equity shares in Brand Trading (India) Pvt Ltd - face value of Rs.
+10 each, unquoted - 191.64 ^ 184.13 Aggregate value of unquoted investments 191.64 - 184.13

 ^{}On 13 November 2019, the Board of the Brand Trading (India) Private Limited (hereinafter 'the erstwhile subsidiary company') accorded its consent for the commencement of voluntary liquidation of its affairs, subject to the approval of its shareholders, creditors and any other concerned party.
 Further, the erstwhile subsidiary company, in its Extraordinary General Meeting held on 31 January 2020, formally resolved to windup the operations and accordingly, appointed a liquidator.
-As at 31 March 2021, the liquidation proceedings are in process.
+As at 31 March 2022, the liquidation proceedings are in process.

-^{}The Company also taken certain warehouses on leases with contract terrms of one or less than one year.
-These lease are short term leases on which the Company has elected not to recognise Right-of-use assets and lease liabilities for these leases
+^{}The Company also taken certain warehouses on leases with contract terms of one or less than one year.
+These lease are short term leases on which the Company has elected not to recognise Right-of-use assets and lease liabilities for these leases.